PanyiDong/panyidong.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a PhD student of Actuarial and Risk Management Sciences at University of Illinois Urbana-Champaign (UIUC).
-I'm passionate in research of the applications of Machine Learning (ML) and other emerging Data Science (DS) techniques to address real-life problems insurance industry.
+I'm currently a PhD student in Actuarial and Risk Management Sciences at University of Illinois Urbana-Champaign (UIUC).
+I'm passionate in research of the applications of Machine Learning (ML) and other emerging Data Science (DS) techniques to address real-life problems in insurance industry.
 I have broad interest in topics like Automated Machine Learning (AutoML), Imbalanced learning, Federated Learning (FL), and Algorithm Bias and Fairness.

 Education
 ======